-Spring 2018 - Dates TBD
+Spring 2018 - February 23-24

 The Student Leader Retreat (SLR) is a 2 day program that strives to create a space where Georgia Tech students can practice their leadership skills by collaborating with other organizations and administrators in order to develop relationships to better serve their constituents.
 Those skills and the synergy created among the participants will be utilized to focus on collaborative solutions to campus issues that impact the campus culture.
 For nearly 15 years, the Student Leader Retreat has provided a forum for student leaders, staff, and faculty to engage in meaningful dialogue around campus issues and initiatives.
 These issues and initiatives are brainstormed and problem-solved by the student leaders.
 Staff and faculty provide resources and support as they move through this process of innovation.

 What can a student participant expect in 2018?

 Who are you as a student leader?
 In 2018, the Student Leader Retreat will be working in cooperation with Leadershape’s Catalyst program to explore this question with 60 student leaders selected from Georgia Tech’s nearly 500 registered student organizations.
 The first day of the retreat will include time to get acquainted with the participants followed by a deep exploration into the personal Strengths.
 Different from previous student leader retreats, this retreat will focus on self-development and taking control of your own leadership story.

 Our goal is to work together to explore your own leadership path and the way you may be more effectively engaging passionately with your student organization.
 The retreat will explore questions like: Who do I want to be?
 How can I contribute to the causes and communities about which I am most passionate?

 Applications will open January 8.
 The program will be open to student leaders on a first come basis to the first 60 applicants.
 If necessary, decisions will be made to narrow down participants based on student organization representation.

 What does the program cost?